dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 All large enterprises have a base of legacy applications and code; plus legacy people, with legacy skills to care for them.
 New, younger employees view working on this stuff as career suicide and run as far away as possible.
 Unfortunately legacy applications are always at the heart of the enterprise's most basic business processes - after all they were so important they were the first automation projects in historical times.

 More automation grew around them and integrated with those systems, taking into account their data structures and quirks.
-Then even more automation was layered on top of that, and later we added data warehouses, analytics and bolted on web architecture. **Replacing legacy systems is like open heart surgery on an elderly patient - wonderful news when it works, but funeral arrangements must be made if it doesn't**.
+Then even more automation was layered on top of that, and later we added data warehouses, web architecture, and bolted on analytics. **Replacing legacy systems is like open heart surgery on an elderly patient - wonderful news when it works, but funeral arrangements must be made if it doesn't**.

 > "If it ain't broke, don't fix it!"

 It becomes nearly impossible to gain sponsorship to replace legacy systems because of the inherent costs and risks.
 What executive wants to sponsor a legacy system replacement when they can instead champion a new predictive analytics system or a brand new web site?
-So these systems lumber on like large ancient beasts, cared for and fed by a tribe that speaks "assembly", "VSAM", "JCL" and "COBOL" and communes with companies like IBM that were dominant when "I Dream of Jeanie" was on TV.
+So these systems lumber on like large ancient beasts, cared for and fed by a tribe that speaks "assembly", "VSAM", "JCL" and "COBOL" and communes with companies that were dominant when "I Dream of Jeanie" was on TV.
 Of course there is no current documentation of how the system works or what the system does - it exists only in the heads of the tribe members.

 CIO's talk about reducing "run" costs to free up resources for "change".
 Legacy systems usually have many years of intricate patching and modifications making them very brittle and difficult to change.
 Older hardware and software may require added compatibility layers to facilitate integration with "modern" hardware and software.
 All of this drives up the run costs.
 The key issue is how do you materially change your run costs without ever having the sponsorship, resources and political will to tackle the legacy systems?
 I suppose it's for the same reason that some of us smoke and are overweight; we know it's bad for us but somehow the will to change evades us.